Ahmed-Khalil-96/E-commerce/README.md

 ## 💻 Usage

 1. **Sign Up**: Register as a user to access the platform's features.
-2. **Admin Access**: Admins can manage products, categories, and user roles.
+2. **Admin Access**: Admins can manage brands, categories, subcategories, products, and perform CRUD operations on users.
 3. **User Interaction**: Browse products, manage your cart, place orders, and write reviews.

 ## 🤝 Contributing